kyle-deprow/grandM/src/doc/design.md

 # GrandM Game Design Document

 ## Overview
-LuaChess is a configurable chess game built using Love2D.
+GrandM is a configurable chess game built using Love2D.
 It features customizable game pieces and rogue-like gameplay elements.
 The game allows players to configure their pieces and positions through JSON files, providing a unique and dynamic chess experience.

 ## Game Workflow
 1. **Game Boot**: Initialize the game environment and load necessary resources.